 You can't export maps which have been shared with you unless you have created an Organization

-We have restricted the ability to export data that someone has shared with you - this means you have full control of your data when sharing.
+We have restricted the ability to export data that someone has shared with you, this means the owner of the map have full control of the data when sharing.